MicrosoftDocs/minecraft-creator/creator/Documents/CreateNPCs.md

 ![NPC Editor Interface](Media\NPCs\LearningPortal_NPCEditor.PNG)

-The NPC has a built in dialogue option to give players more information about the commands they will execute or to deliver story details.
+The NPC editor has a built in dialog feature to give players more information about the commands they will execute or to deliver story details.

-This dialog box has a limit of 307 characters before the text goes off the screen, You can also use color codes to change the color of the text.
+This dialog box has a limit of 307 characters before the text goes off the screen.
+You can also use color codes to change the color of the text.

-If your require a more advance dialog system; you can create this via the use of behaviour packs and commands, see [NPC Dialogue Command](/minecraft/creator/Documents/NPCDialogue) for more information.
+You can use behaviour packs and commands to create a more advanced dialogue system for your custom NPCs.
+See [NPC Dialogue Command](/minecraft/creator/Documents/NPCDialogue) for more information.

 ## Change NPC skins